VrushankPatel/interview-matters/system-design/caching-strategies/README.md

 - How does Redis implement LRU eviction?
 - Describe write-through vs write-behind caching.
 - How to handle cache consistency in distributed systems?

-## Common Interview Questions
-- What are the differences between cache-aside and write-through?
-- How to handle cache invalidation in distributed systems?
-- Explain cache stampede and solutions.
-- What is TTL and LRU in caching?
-- How does Redis clustering work for caching?

 ## References
 - Redis documentation.